 The Department of The Interior

-National Monuments & Parks: Oil, Gas, & Agriculture
+- National Monuments & Parks: Oil, Gas, & Agriculture

 Of great concern to all American citizens should be that of our national monuments as well as the national parks they are located within.
-In recent days, the Administration followed through with the first step in its proposal to drastically reduce the size of national monuments and parks by signing-away two million acres of public lands at Bears Ears and Grand Staircase.
+In recent days, the Administration followed through with the first step in its proposal to drastically reduce the size of national monuments and parks by signing-away two million acres of public lands at Bears Ears and Grand Staircase-Escalante national monuments.
 The Administration’s decision came as a surprise to some, but when given Rep. Jason Chaffetz failed bid to do the same earlier in the year, it is evident that the decision was made to clear legislative hurdles that previously prevented the seizure.

 “Environmentalists and some native nations say Mr. Trump’s decision will destroy the national heritage and threaten some 100,000 sites of archaeological importance in the monument’s desert landscapes.” – The New York Times

 In doing so, President Trump has signaled his desire to sign-away public lands for private profits in order to further enrich his campaign donors in the region – many of whom own land for energy exploration and agricultural and mining purposes.
 Unfortunately, actions such as these may become commonplace in American politics under President Trump as Congress has shown no sign of a backbone in regard to preventing executive orders from seizing public lands.
-This practice will not change under this Administration without tremendously vocal opposition as the potential impact of O&G exploration on untapped, protected lands is astronomical, potentially the greatest on Earth.
+This practice will not change under this Administration without tremendously vocal opposition as the potential impact of oil and gas (O&G) exploration on untapped, protected lands is astronomical, potentially the greatest on Earth.

 “Both the Trump administration and the Utah congressional delegation have tried to frame the contraction of the monuments as a restoration of states’ and individuals’ rights.” – What Native Americans Stand to Lose if Trump Opens Up Public Lands for Business